Chimerarachne

 Chimerarachne is a genus of extinct arachnids, containing five known species.
 Fossils of Chimerarachne were discovered in Burmese amber from Myanmar which dates to the mid-Cretaceous, about 100 million years ago.
-It is thought to be closely related to spiders, but outside any living spider clade.
-The earliest spider fossils are from the Carboniferous, requiring at least a 170 myr ghost lineage with no fossil record.
+It is thought to be closely related to spiders, but to have diverged prior to the divergence between modern spider groups.
+The earliest spider fossils are from the Carboniferous, requiring Chimerarachne to have diverged from living spiders over 300 million years ago, leaving at least a 170 myr ghost lineage with no fossil record.

 The size of the animal is quite small, being only 2.5 mm in body length, with the tail being about 3 mm in length.
 These fossils resemble spiders in having two of their key defining features: spinnerets for spinning silk, and a modified male organ on the pedipalp for transferring sperm.
 At the same time they retain a whip-like tail, rather like that of a whip scorpion and uraraneids.

 Chimerarachne is not ancestral to spiders, being much younger than the oldest spiders which are known from the Carboniferous, but it appears to be a late survivor of an extinct group which was probably very close to the origins of spiders.
 It suggests that there used to be spider-like animals with tails which lived alongside true spiders for at least 200 million years.

-Etymology
+Discovery and naming

+Five specimens of Chimerarachne yingi are known as of 2018.
+Two pairs of specimens were acquired independently by two different research teams during the summer of 2017.
+Their results were published back to back as companion papers in February 2018 in the journal Nature Ecology and Evolution.

 The name is taken from the chimera, a monster in Greek mythology composed of parts of different animals, representing the mixture of basal and derived characteristics of the organism, together with the suffix arachne which is the Greek word for "spider".
-The species name honours Yanling Ying, who collected one of the specimens.
+The species name honors Yanling Ying, who collected one of the specimens.